NoahBRostant/Roundify/README.md

 Roundify utilizes Rainmeter to create rounded edges to your screen and/or windows.
 I decided to use Rainmeter as it seemed like a very versatile program to write in and allowed me to very quickly create something out of nothing.

-This is however my first time programing a Rainmeter program so there was a lot to learn.
+This is however my first time programming a Rainmeter program so there was a lot to learn.
 Rainmeter does have a very strong and helpful community that helped me along the way and I'll give special thanks to those [here](#special-thanks).

 ## Features